adrn/gala/docs/coordinates/index.rst

 Transforming a proper motion covariance matrix to a new coordinate frame
 ------------------------------------------------------------------------

-When working with Gaia or other astrometric data sets, we often need to transform the reported covariance matrix between proper motion components into a new coordinate system.
+When working with Gaia or other astrometric data sets, you may need to transform the reported covariance matrix between proper motion components into a new coordinate system.
 For example, Gaia data are provided in the `~astropy.coordinates.ICRS` (equatorial) coordinate frame, but for Galactic science, we often want to instead work in the `~astropy.coordinates.Galactic` coordinate system.
 For this and other transformations that only require a rotation (i.e. the origin doesn't change), the astrometric covariance matrix can be transformed exactly through a projection of the rotation onto the tangent plane at a given location.
 The details of this procedure are explained in `this document from the Gaia data processing team
 <https://gea.esac.esa.int/archive/documentation/GDR2/Data_processing/chap_cu3ast/sec_cu3ast_intro/ssec_cu3ast_intro_tansforms.html>`_,
-and this functionality is implemented in gala.
+and this functionality is implemented in `gala`.
 Let's first create a coordinate object to transform::

     >>> c = coord.SkyCoord(ra=62*u.deg,